Connect Fundraise Up to thousands of other apps and services using native API integrations and third-party connectors.

-When you manually sync records, you can opt to sync all records or specify date range.
+When you manually sync records, you can opt to sync all records or specify a date range.
 Narrowing the sync scope using a date range is useful when you need to target a specific set of records or want to avoid resyncing a significant number of records.

 You can disconnect an integration at any time from its settings page.
-Disconnecting and then reconnecting an integration using the same credentials will preserve the settings and mapping rules set before the app was disconnected form Fundraise Up.
+Disconnecting and then reconnecting an integration using the same credentials will preserve the settings and mapping rules set before the app was disconnected from Fundraise Up.

 These are the integrations natively supported by Fundraise Up.